Kimame04/wtcl-code/readme.md

 Join WTCL here:
 https://disboard.org/server/946893614808723496

+## Todo

+- generate_combined for all teams (useful in pre-season)
+- youth driver improvements
+- merchandise sales code

 ## Generate hdv, engine and veh files

 Execute `generate_combined.py`

 All-in-one file generation for a single team.
 The .veh files reference the .hdv and the engine.ini files, so depending on team parameters all are generated together.

-## Generate drivers
+## Generate a driver

 Execute `generate_drivers.py`.

-Randomises driver's age, nationality, stats.
+Randomises a new driver's age, nationality, stats.

 WIP: Handle youth drivers